 This photo shows why the excavation is one foot larger in all directions than the finished pond.
 It gives you room to work down in the excavation.
 Once all the retaining wall work is completed, you can backfill the extra excavation space with soil previously removed.

-The 2″x6″ boards hold the posts level while the concrete at the base dries.
+The 2″x6″ boards hold the posts level while the concrete in the post holes dry.

 Place a layer of soil over the concrete in the post holes to prevent any sharp or abrasive edges from causing harm to the pond liner.